BrunoGalimi/TerminalDataShield-LME/README.md

 This means that:
 - '.' is the command prefix.
 Type '.help' or '.h'
-- you are in the "Access" part
+- you are in the "/Access" part
 - you are currently the user "Unknown"